 Healthcare impacts the well-being of every person in our State and plays a significant role in our economy and budget.
-Marc believes we must do everything possible to provide access to affordable, high-quality care while finding innovative solutions to control costs.
+Marc believes we must do everything possible to provide and maintain access to affordable, high-quality care while finding innovative solutions to control costs.
 By supporting world-class care, innovation, and wellness, Marc believes that Maryland residents and businesses will prosper.
 Marc’s six-part health care plan for Maryland includes:

 - Providing every resident with access to comprehensive, affordable, and high quality health care.
 While private insurance, Medicare, and Medicaid support the health care needs of many in our State, others are left uninsured.
 Marc believes that outreach and effective operation of the Maryland Health Benefits Exchange will reduce Maryland’s uninsured population.
 Marc is working to ensure underserved communities and providers have improved access to health care.